ariannasg/django-training/README.md

 - Install python 3: https://www.python.org/downloads/.
 - Configure the IDE Interpreter to use python 3 and setup the run configuration: https://www.jetbrains.com/help/pycharm/creating-and-editing-run-debug-configurations.html?keymap=secondary_macos.
+- Ensure you are using the latest pip and install Django 3.0.3 by running:
+    ```
+    pip3 install --upgrade pip
+    pip3 install django==3.0.3
+    ```

 ## License
 This project is licensed under the terms of the MIT License.